2020 United States federal government data breach: SolarWinds exploit

 The attackers used a supply chain attack.
 The attackers accessed the build system belonging to the software company SolarWinds, possibly via SolarWinds's Microsoft Office 365 account, which had also been compromised at some point.
 SolarWinds was using build management and continuous integration server TeamCity provided by the Czech company JetBrains.
 In 2021 The New York Times stated that unknown parties apparently embedded malware in JetBrains' software and through this way compromised also SolarWinds.

 The attackers established a foothold in SolarWinds's software publishing infrastructure no later than September 2019.
 In the build system, the attackers surreptitiously modified software updates provided by SolarWinds to users of its network monitoring software Orion.
 The first known modification, in October 2019, was merely a proof of concept.
 Once the proof had been established, the attackers spent December 2019 to February 2020 setting up a command-and-control infrastructure.

 In March 2020, the attackers began to plant remote access tool malware into Orion updates, thereby trojaning them.
 These users included U.S. government customers in the executive branch, the military, and the intelligence services (see Impact section, below).
 If a user installed the update, this would execute the malware payload, which would stay dormant for 12–14 days before attempting to communicate with one or more of several command-and-control servers.
 The communications were designed to mimic legitimate SolarWinds traffic.
-If able to contact one of those servers, this would alert the attackers of a successful malware deployment and offer the attackers a back door that the attackers could choose to utilize if they wished to exploit the system further.
+If able to contact one of those servers, this would alert the attackers of a successful malware deployment and offer the attackers a back door that they could choose to utilize if they wished to exploit the system further.
 The malware started to contact command-and-control servers in April 2020, initially from North America and Europe and subsequently from other continents too.